runtimeverification/javamop/INSTALL.md

 1. Download JavaMOP's binary from [its website] (http://fsl.cs.illinois.edu/index.php/JavaMOP4).

-2. Unzip the file to your preferred location.
+2. Unzip the file to your preferred location, and add

-3. Add <JavaMOP_HOME>/bin to your PATH.
+<JavaMOP_HOME>/bin to your PATH.

-4. Check JavaMOP is installed properly: run `javamop` from a terminal.
+3. Check JavaMOP is installed properly: run `javamop` from a terminal.

-See README.md for info on how to use JavaMOP.

-To get help or report problems go to [JavaMOP's issues] (https://github.com/runtimeverification/javamop/issues).
+See README.md for usage information.
+To get help or report problems go to [JavaMOP's issues page] (https://github.com/runtimeverification/javamop/issues).